judyjwxie/judyjwxie.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Judy. 👋

-I am an interdisciplinary researcher working on a just transition towards climate neutrality through technology and policy.
+My name is Judy. 👋 I am an interdisciplinary researcher working on a just transition towards climate neutrality through technology and policy.

 I am currently a Postdoctoral Fellow at the [Ziegler Research Group](https://ziegler.chbe.gatech.edu/) at Georgia Tech's [School of Chemical and Biomolecular Engineering](https://www.chbe.gatech.edu/).
 My research focuses on Direct Air Capture (DAC), a technology that captures carbon dioxide directly from the atmosphere.
 I am working on accelerating DAC deployment by understanding technology change, its integration with renewable energy, and the relevant equity impacts on communities and stakeholders.
-I also work with Georgia Tech's Center for Sustainable Communities Research and Education ([SCoRE](https://scre.research.gatech.edu/)), a project partner with the US Department of Energy funded Southeast Direct Air Capture Hub ([SEDAC](https://www.sseb.org/programs/sedac_hub/)), on engaging with community members to understand concerns and help inform engineering decisions.
+Through Georgia Tech's Center for Sustainable Communities Research and Education ([SCoRE](https://scre.research.gatech.edu/)), a project partner with the US Department of Energy funded [Southeast Direct Air Capture Hub](https://www.sseb.org/programs/sedac_hub/), I also engage with community members to understand their concerns and help inform engineering decisions.

+I received a Ph.D. in Climate and Energy Policy from Imperial College London (UK) under the supervision of [Prof. Joeri Rogelj](https://profiles.imperial.ac.uk/j.rogelj) and [Dr. Iain Staffell](https://profiles.imperial.ac.uk/i.staffell) and funded by the [Imperial College President's PhD Scholarship](https://www.imperial.ac.uk/study/fees-and-funding/postgraduate-doctoral/grants-scholarships/presidents-phd/).
+During my doctoral research, I interned at the [International Institute for Applied Systems Analysis](https://iiasa.ac.at/staff/elina-brutschin) (Austria) working on the socio-political feasibility of net zero transitions under the mentorship of [Dr. Elina Brutschin](https://iiasa.ac.at/staff/elina-brutschin) in the Energy, Climate, and Environment Program.

+Before that, I received a B.S. (highest honors) in Chemical and Biomolecular Engineering from the Georgia Institute of Technology (US) where I first began research on heterogenous catalysis under the mentorship of [Dr. Nathan Ellebracht](https://people.llnl.gov/ellebracht1) and [Prof. Chris Jones](https://jones.chbe.gatech.edu/).
+In my engineering days, I worked on DAC adsorbent degredation as a Research Chemist at Global Thermostat, a DAC spin-off company, and biomass conversion at the [Paul Scherrer Institute](https://www.psi.ch/en) (Switzerland).

+You can find the links to my publications here and on [Google Scholar](https://scholar.google.com/citations?user=MLRn3TIAAAAJ&hl=en).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/judyjwxie/).

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.